 The grain in different types of wood can fluctuate a lot.

-In general, you can find six types of wood grain to exist:
+In general, you can find six types of wood grain:

 - Straight grain: the grain runs roughly parallel with each other